Gaslighting in a Relationship?

 - Trivialising Feelings: They might belittle your emotions, making you feel like your feelings are exaggerated or irrational, further eroding your self-esteem.

-- Shifting Blame: Gaslighters are adept at shifting blame for their actions or behaviour onto you, making you feel responsible for their wrongdoings.
+- Shifting Blame: Gaslighters are adept at shifting blame for their actions onto you, as a result leading you to feel responsible and to blame for what they did.

-- Withholding Information: They may withhold information or conveniently forget conversations to keep you in the dark, making you feel isolated and powerless.
+- Withholding Information: Furthermore, gaslighters may withhold information or conveniently forget conversations to keep you in the dark, making you feel isolated and powerless.

 - Projecting: Gaslighters project their own negative traits onto you, making you believe that you’re the one with the problem.